 Here we’ll learn the Happy Birthday in Korean Lyrics.
 This song follows the same tune as “happy birthday” in English and is very easy to learn

 ♩ ♪ ♫

 saranghaneun (insert name) ssi

-Now that you know how to say AND sing ‘happy birthday’ in Korean, it’s time to go out and celebrate!
+Now that you know how to say AND sing “happy birthday” in Korean, why not write a birthday greeting too?
+Creating one will be easier if you learn about the Korean sentence structure.
+Now, it’s time to go out and celebrate!